-Operating cash flow for the first three months of fiscal year 2019 was favorably impacted by lower inventory spend to align with the Company's strategic objectives.
-This was partially offset by the disbursement of \$13.4 million of supplemental compensation, which is aligned with our financial performance and is normally settled in the first quarter of each fiscal year.
+Operating cash flow for the first six months of fiscal year 2019 was favorably impacted by higher net income, lower inventory spend to align with the Company's strategic objectives and proceeds from the HiLight settlement.
+This was partially offset by the disbursement of \$17.9 million of supplemental compensation, which is aligned with our financial performance and is normally settled in the first quarter of each fiscal year.